namidaco/namida/README.md

-# namida
+# Namida

-A new Flutter project.
+A Beautiful and Feature-rich Music Player Built in Flutter

 ## Getting Started